Major code BF5161

 Change of Program Policy

 Admission to the B.F.A. performance program is by application, interview and audition only.
-Upon successful admission, change of major paperwork should be initiated at the College of Fine Arts Deans Office.
+Upon successful admission, change of major paperwork should be initiated by the student at the School of Theater Office or the College of Fine Arts Dean’s Office.

 Admission to the B.F.A. performance program is by application, interview and audition only.
 It is rare to accept a transfer beyond the sophomore year, transfer students should be prepared to present a transcript, resume and a formal audition as soon as possible.
 After acceptance to the University, program acceptance and placement will depend on the faculty’s assessment of the candidate’s potential to succeed.
-In most cases, transferring students should be prepared to expect to make up some of the foundation coursework in their programs.
-Upon successful admission, change of major paperwork should be initiated at the College of Fine Arts Deans Office.
+In most cases, transferring students should be prepared to make up some of the foundation coursework in their programs.
+Upon successful admission, change of major paperwork should be initiated by the student at the School of Theate Office or the College of Fine Arts Dean’s Office.

 Opportunities Upon Graduation